pearu/sympycore/doc/structure.rst

-To simplify the infrastructure for handling defined functions, the defined functions in ``sympycore`` should be defined as classes derived from ``Function`` class (defined in ``sympycore.core``).
+To simplify the infrastructure for handling defined functions, the defined functions in ``sympycore`` should be defined as classes derived from ``DefinedFunction`` class (defined in ``sympycore.core``).
 Such defined functions will be available as attributes of the ``defined_functions`` holder object, and most importantly, the expression string parser will recognize symbols with defined function names as defined functions.

 Here follows a typical definition of a defined function ``myfunc`` for a given ``Algebra`` class::

-  class myfunc(Function):
+  class myfunc(DefinedFunction):

       def __new__(cls, *args):
           # perform any canonization of arguments (including